AnthonyD84/JsonRevisions/README.md

+# JsonRevisions plugin for CakePHP 3.x +

 # Intro
 I created this from a dream I had.
-I was curiious to see which would preform better in a CMS, a table blasted full of revision records or a single column. so far the only bottleneck i see is when returning a record with hundreds of revisions. doing this eats up more server resources.
+I was curious to see which would preform better in a CMS, a table blasted full of revision records or a single column.
+So far the only bottleneck i see is when returning a record with A LOT of revisions 500 +.

 Maybe a polymorphic archive table is in the future?
-Until then enjoy and let me know if this is usefull.
+Until then enjoy and let me know if you found this useful.

-# JsonRevisions plugin for CakePHP 3.x +

 ## Installation
 You can install this plugin into your CakePHP application using Plugin::load('JsonRevisions);